 b) a short bio;

-f) [where applicable] if the story has been previously published, the name and year of the print publication in which it appeared.
+c) [only if the story has been previously published], the name and year of the print publication in which it appeared.

-4. No multiple submissions – one story per email, please, and don’t send more until you have a response from us.
+4. No multiple submissions – please only submit one story at a time, and don’t send more until you have a response from us.
 This should come within two months – after this, do nudge us by emailing email@example.com.